vaadin/skeleton-starter-flow/README.md

 To access it directly from github, clone the repository and import the project to the IDE of your choice as a Maven project.
 You need to have Java 8 or 11 installed.

 Run using `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080) in the browser.

-If you want to run your app locally in the production mode, run `mvn package -Pproduction` before `mvn jetty:run -Pproduction`.
+If you want to run your app locally in the production mode, run `mvn prepare-package jetty:run -Pproduction`.

 For a full Vaadin Flow application example, there are more choices available also from [vaadin.com/start](https://vaadin.com/start) page.